Lebanese parliament approves state of emergency in 1st session since Beirut blast - Up News Info

 Lebanon’s parliament speaker called on Thursday for quickly forming a new government in the first legislative session since the catastrophic explosion that killed 172 people last week and pushed the cabinet to resign.

-Security forces were heavily deployed in the capital Beirut, stopping protesters from reaching a conference centre where MPs convened.
-Many Lebanese are furious at a long entrenched political class they blame for the blast, accusing them of endemic corruption, mismanagement and negligence.
+Security forces were heavily deployed in the capital of Beirut, stopping protesters from reaching a conference centre where MPs convened.
+Many Lebanese are furious at a long-entrenched political class they blame for the blast, accusing them of endemic corruption, mismanagement and negligence.

-The authorities say the blast was caused by more than 2,000 tonnes of ammonium nitrate stored for years without safety measures.
+Hale said the FBI will join a probe of last week’s deadly explosion “to make sure something like this never happens again.”

+Lebanon needs “economic and fiscal reforms, an end to dysfunctional governance and to empty promises,” he said.

-Roads to the UNESCO Palace on the southern outskirts of the capital, where parliament has met during the COVID-19 pandemic, were blocked with metal gates ahead of the protest.
+Roads to the UNESCO Palace on the southern outskirts of the capital, where parliament has met during the COVID-19 pandemic, were blocked with metal gates before Thursday’s legislative session.

+As two cars with tinted windows passed through one of the barricades toward the palace, a small group of protesters hit the vehicles with Lebanese flags.

 “They are all criminals; they are the ones who caused this catastrophe, this explosion,” said Lina Boubess, 60, a demonstrator who was trying to reach the palace.